 Southwaite has always been the most northern motorway service area on the M6 (but not in England, Washington takes that title).
 In 2008 the motorway was extended northwards and gained a new service area, Todhills, but that is only a rest area, meaning that technically Southwaite can still claim its title.

 The southbound M&S Simply Food store opened on 16 March 2006, and was opened by the then-captain of Carlisle United FC Kevin Gray.

 During early 2017, the northbound EDC restaurant was removed to make way for a West Cornwall Food Co unit and M&S Simply Food store.
 The West Cornwall Food Co unit opened on 17 March 2017 followed by the M&S Simply Food store on 23 March 2017, joining its southbound counterpart.
 The southbound EDC then closed in summer 2019 and was partially replaced by a Greggs store.

 The southbound West Cornwall Pasty Company kiosk was removed in early 2022 with the equipment being transferred to Exeter's new kiosk.

-During April 2022, the northbound side received a major refurbishment with toilets and showers being refurbished and the WHSmith gaining f'real Milkshakes and Tango Ice Blast machines.
-The &Play gaming area was also removed.
+During April 2022, the northbound side received a refurbishment, with new toilets and showers as well as f'real Milkshake and Tango Ice Blast machines.
+The &Play gaming area was removed at this time.
 Moto are also seeking to build a Changing Places facility on the southbound side.